These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 58. Reinforce Math Skills By Solving Word Problems.

-Math word problems are a low-maintenance early finisher activity.
-Working in their math journals, learners solve a set of math problems/riddles.
+Working in their math journals, students solve a set of math problems/riddles.

 59. Create a Map of Your Bedroom.